ekamp/OS/Exam2StudyGuide.md

 <b>File Allocation Table</b> : A table of block numbers are created.
 Here the number of the next block is stored at table[current_block_number].
 Contains the file name and the first block number allocated to that block.
 - In order for FAT to be efficient the table must be completely stored in memory for fast access.

 <b>Indexed Allocation</b> : Alternatively reading in just the blocks used by the file we are interested in.
 This is not optimal because there are varying sizes of files therefore the reading in will take longer or shorter each time.
+Store the list of block pointers all in one place.

 <b>Combined Indexing</b> : Uses fixed length structures.
 The information for the structure is storeed in the inode.

-<b>Direct Block Pointer</b> : refer directly to the block
+<b>Direct Block Pointer</b> : refer directly to the block, the first few blocks allocated to the file

 <b>Indirect Block Pointer</b> : If a file needs to use more blocks then it utilizes this to allocate or gain more memory, the inode contains this.

 <b>Double Indirect Block</b> : If a file needs even more blocks then it utilizes this where the inode points to a block that contains a list of indirect block pointers.

 ###File System Implementation Systems

+<b>Namespace</b> : Collections of names and paths of files and directories

+<b>Block Allocation</b> : How to keep track of free space on disk, and which blocks can be allocated

 <b>Unix File System</b>
 An example of the inode based file system.
 When laid out in disk format it contains three sections, super blocks inode blocks and data blocks.